notmagniill/psych-engine-modified-build/BUILDING.md

 ---

-### "It's taking a while, should I be worried?"
+> ![It's taking a while, should I be worried?]

-No, it's completely normal.
+> No, it's completely normal.
 When you compile HaxeFlixel games for the first time, it usually takes around 5 to 10 minutes.
 It depends on how powerful your hardware is.

-### "I had an error relating to g++ on Linux!"
+> [I had an error relating to g++ on Linux!]

-To fix that, install the `g++` package for your Linux Distro, names for said package may vary
+> To fix that, install the `g++` package for your Linux Distro, names for said package may vary

-e.g: Fedora is `gcc-c++`, Gentoo is `sys-devel/gcc`, and so on.
+> e.g: Fedora is `gcc-c++`, Gentoo is `sys-devel/gcc`, and so on.

-### "I have an error saying ApplicationMain.exe : fatal error LNK1120: 1 unresolved externals!"
+> !
+[I have an error saying ApplicationMain.exe : fatal error LNK1120: 1 unresolved externals!]

-Run `lime test cpp -clean` again, or delete the export folder and compile again.
+> Run `lime test cpp -clean` again, or delete the export folder and compile again.

 ---